On groups with Schottky set boundary: Geometrically finite convergence groups acting on

-\begin{corollary} Let $\partial(G, \mathcal{P})$ be a geometrically finite convergence group acting on $S^2$.
-Then every cut point of a component is a parabolic point.
-Furthermore, the components of the limit set are all locally connected. \end{corollary} \begin{lemma} Let $(G,\PP)$ be a geometrically finite convergence group on $S^2$ with connected Bowditch boundary $\partial(G, \PP) = \Lambda$.
-The ordinary set $S^2\setminus\Lambda$ is made of finitely many orbits, each with stabilizer which is a 2--orbifold group.
-When $G$ is finitely generated, these are finite-type surface groups.
+\begin{corollary} Let $(G, \mathcal{P})$ be a geometrically finite convergence group acting on $S^2$ with relatively hyperbolic boundary $\partial(G, \mathcal{P})$.
+Then each component of $\partial(G, \mathcal{P})$ is locally connected and has the property that every cut point is a parabolic point. \end{corollary}

+\begin{lemma} Let $(G,\PP)$ be a geometrically finite convergence group on $S^2$ with connected Bowditch boundary $\partial(G, \PP) = \Lambda$.
+The ordinary set $S^2\setminus\Lambda$ is made of finitely many orbits of components, each with stabilizer which is a virtual 2--orbifold group.
+When $G$ is finitely generated, these are virtually finite-type surface groups. \end{lemma}